oovm/cargo-tools/projects/cargo-workspace/readme.md

 - **Missing Workspace**: Reports when no workspace is found in the specified directory
 - **Invalid TOML**: Reports parsing errors in `Cargo.toml` files

-## License

-This project is licensed under the MPL-2.0 license.

 ## Design Philosophy

 This tool directly runs `cargo publish` without any special processing.
 While this approach may not be the fastest, it provides the strongest compatibility with the Cargo ecosystem.